Bruce Brown NBA Preview vs. the Heat

-Bruce Brown and the Indiana Pacers take on the Miami Heat at 7:30 PM ET on Thursday.
+The Indiana Pacers, Bruce Brown included, take the court versus the Miami Heat on Saturday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.